aicaprio/CurtainView/README.md

             android:layout_gravity="bottom"
             android:src="@drawable/ic_pull" />
     </com.movitech.aicaprio.CurtainView>

+"curtainView:curtainGravity": The visual gravity of CurtainView.

+"curtainView:curtainStatus": Whether the CurtainView is opend or closed.

+"curtainView:reboundMode": After lift the finger off the CurtainView,how will it scroll to.

+"curtainView:scrollDuration:": The scrolling duration after lift the finger off CurtainView.

 There is one noteworthy attribute:"curtainView:fixedValue",which determines the minimum hegiht or width appears on scrren,and it's default value is one third of the CurtainView's width or height(depends on current gravity).